raspberrypilearning/temperature-log/worksheet.md

 ### Creating a shell script

 When writing a shell script, the first line contains information on what interpreter should be used to run the script.
-In this case we will use a bash script, since that allows the usage of loops which will be useful for our repeated measurements.
+In this case we will use a bash script, since that the usage of loops which will be useful for our repeated measurements.
 To specify this, the first line of the script will be: `#!/bin/bash`.

-If you would like to edit the script directly in the command line, you can use the built-in basic text editor, nano:
+To edit the script directly in the command line, you can use the built-in text editor, nano:

 1. Type `nano temperature_log.sh` to create a file named `temperature_log.sh` and edit it.
 If the file already exists, nano will just let you edit it.
 1. After that, you can move with the cursor and write into the file.